-They'll need to work with your safeguarding partners:
+Your school will need to work with your safeguarding partners:

 - Local authority (LA)

-- Chief office of police
+- Chief officer of police

-You as a governing board should:
+As a governing board you should:

 - Be prepared to supply information requested by the safeguarding partners

-- Understand the local criteria for action and protocol for assessment, and make sure these are reflected in your policies and procedures
+- Understand the local criteria for action and protocol for assessment, and make sure these are reflected in your school's policies and procedures